 "The flock detested me, and I grew weary of them and said, "I will not be your shepherd.
 Let the dying die, and the perishing perish.
 Let those who are left eat one another’s flesh."
 Then I took my staff called Favor and broke it, revoking the covenant I had made with all the nations.
 It was revoked on that day, and so the oppressed of the flock who were watching me knew it was the word of the Lord."
 Zech 11:8-11

 The Pharisees = thieves, robbers, and foreigners.
 They are the new bad shepherds from Ezek 34.
-The contrast is Jesus, who walks through the gate and who himself is the gate and the Good Shepherd (Messiah, Ezek 34:23)
+The contrast is Jesus, who walks through the gate and who himself is the gate and the Good Shepherd (Messiah, Ezek 34:23).

 "I will place over them one shepherd, my servant David, and he will tend them; he will tend them and be their shepherd."
 Ezek 34:23